tekioplugins/tekio_forms/documentation/base_form_builder.md

 # Base Form Builder!

-This is the base form widget, its responsible to create the form.
+This is the base form widget, its the base that gets all fields and builds upon them.

 ## Fields